rohan-sawhney/zombie/demo/README.md

 The results will be saved to `demo/model_problems/engine/solutions`.

-To run the Python demo, use the following commands after building the Zombie bindings:
+To run the Python demo, use the following commands from the project root directory after building the Zombie bindings:

 ```
 python demo/demo.py --config=demo/model_problems/engine/wost.json